leikareipa/ranssi/README.md

 - *(Coming)*

 ![](images/screenshots/pre/ranssi-pre.png)
-A screenshot of the pre-release version of ranssi.
-The codebase in this repo is a re-write of the pre-release, and will come to look much like the above as the re-write progresses.
+A screenshot of the original ranssi.
+The rewrite will come to look much like this.

 # How to use
 *(Coming)*